raven-black-dream/digital-garden/posts/Characters/Cainites/Andrea Vasari.md

 ### [[Between the Arcs]]
 He buries Gianna at the manor, and has Luca be the messenger to tell Gianna's son a story that Gianna risked her life to save a visiting wealthy merchant from a murderer, but died in the process.
 In thanks the wealthy merchant set up a representative ([[Luca]]) to ensure that the remaining family was taken care of at least until they were of age.
 (Subtext of wealthy merchant is traveling far, far away, don't bother trying to track them down to meet them or anything.)

-Andrea is horrified by what [[Paulo]] chose to do to and then with the shell of Piero, and does not want to help or associate with Paulo in any way whatsoever
+Andrea is horrified by what [[Paolo]] chose to do to and then with the shell of Piero, and does not want to help or associate with Paulo in any way whatsoever

 Andrea doesn't use [[Ernst]]'s chapel, but he respectfully does upkeep on it in case Ernst ever comes back, and stocks it for emergencies.
 The old manor is slowly rebuilt, with an eye for security, with as nonflammable materials as possible.